Full characterization of biphotons with a generalized quantum interferometer

 If the JSA is antisymmetric, i.e., $f(\omega_s, \omega_i)=-f(\omega_i, \omega_s)$, Eq.(\ref{R-C}) can be further simplified as

-where $P_-(\tau_0)$ has a similar definition as Eq.(\ref{P+}).
-Analogously, to distinguish two interferograms of last two terms in Eq.(\ref{G-Rant}), $\tau_0$ must be much larger than the inverse linewidth $1/\sigma_-$, resulting in $Re[P_-(\tau_0)] \sim 0$.
+where $P_-(\tau_0)$ has a similar definition as in Eq.(\ref{P+}).
+Analogously, to distinguish the two interferograms of the last two terms in Eq.(\ref{G-Rant}), $\tau_0$ must be much larger than the inverse linewidth $1/\sigma_-$, resulting in $Re[P_-(\tau_0)] \sim 0$.
 Thus, we have

-Note that since the combination interferometer depends on both the frequency sum and difference between the signal and the idler photons for any symmetric JSA, it allows to measure simultaneously the amplitude of biphotons associated with both frequency sum and difference for symmetric JSA or antisymmetric JSA in a single quantum interferometer \cite{LiPRA2023}.
-With the generalized combination interferometer, it is possible to measure simultaneously the real parts of $F_+$ and $F_-$ associated with both frequency sum and difference for symmetric JSA (Eq.(\ref{G-Rsys-1})) or antisymmetric JSA (Eq.(\ref{G-Rant-1})).
-If one introduces a phase $e^{i\pi/2}$ in one of the arms inside the generalized combination interferometer, then the imaginary parts of $F_+$ and $F_-$ are both measured.
-Once the real and imaginary parts are obtained, assuming that $f_{\pm}(0)\neq0$, using the reconstruction formulas defined in Eq.(\ref{f+-}), one can perform the full tomography of both $f_+$ and $f_-$ for symmetric JSA or antisymmetric JSA.
+Note that since the general combination interferometer ($\mu=0$ in Fig.\ref{Fig1}(c)) depends on both the frequency sum and difference for symmetric JSA or antisymmetric JSA, it allows for the reconstruction of the amplitude of the JSA associated with both frequency sum and difference for symmetric JSA or antisymmetric JSA in a single quantum interferometer, as shown in our recent publication \cite{LiPRA2023}.
+With the generalized combination interferometer ($\mu \neq0$ in Fig.\ref{Fig1}(c)), the interferograms associated with the real parts of $F_+$ and $F_-$ will appear in different regions of a single interferogram and can be well distinguished, as shown in Eq.(\ref{G-Rsys-1}) and Eq.(\ref{G-Rant-1}).
+On the other hand, the introduction of the frequency shift $\mu$ allows for the extraction of the phase information of the JSA, enabling the possibility of performing full tomography of biphotons.
+The method is similar to part III.
+First, one can measure simultaneously the real parts of $F_+$ and $F_-$ for symmetric JSA (Eq.(\ref{G-Rsys-1})) or antisymmetric JSA (Eq.(\ref{G-Rant-1})) with the setup of Fig.\ref{Fig1}(c).
+Then, by introducing a phase $e^{i\pi/2}$ in one of the arms inside the generalized combination interferometer, the imaginary parts of $F_+$ and $F_-$ can both be measured.
+Once the real and imaginary parts are obtained, assuming that $f_{\pm}(0)\neq0$, the reconstruction formulas defined in Eq.(\ref{f+-}) can be used to perform the full tomography of both $f_+$ and $f_-$ for symmetric JSA or antisymmetric JSA.
 This has been shown schematically in the right part of Fig.\ref{Fig1}(c).